Revisioning the Sacred: New Perspectives on a Bahá’í Theology: Studies in the Bábí and Bahá’í Religions, Volume Eight

 Kalimat Press: Los Angeles, 1997, 231 pages

-Order from kalimat.com, amazon.com, or barnesandnoble.com.
+Order from kalimat.com, amazon.com, or barnesandnoble.com, or download below.

 See also my contribution to this volume, “The Possibilities of Existential Theism for Bahá’í Theology” (online February, 2013), and see other articles online at bahai-library.com/mclean_revisioning_sacred.